tuomasx/BlockchainPoems/README.md

-# DApp_example_geo
+#BlockchainPoems

-Smart contract example.
-IDs of found geocaches are stored on Ganache blockchain through a simple interface.
+Smart contract application.
+Poems are stored in Ganache blockchain through a interface.